-The Board and the employees of the System serve the members and stakeholders of the System by:
+\The Board and the employees of the System serve the members and stakeholders of the System by:

-- Prudently investing the assets of the System; - · Maintaining a financially sound System; - · Providing timely and accurate payment of benefits; - Clearly communicating members' and employers' rights and responsibilities; and - Effectively managing the resources of the System.
+- Prudently investing the assets of the System; - Maintaining a financially sound System; - Providing timely and accurate payment of benefits; - Clearly communicating members' and employers' rights and responsibilities; and - Effectively managing the resources of the System.
+To be a partner with our members to fulfill the promise of a secure retirement.